 So my friend Mark Bialczak tagged me in a challenge which I’d been ignoring until last night.
-The reason I was ignoring it was not because I didn’t want to participate , but rather because (reading thru the rules) I realized it was a challenge you had to start immediately and I knew I had to choose a time when I could do that…so.
+The reason I was ignoring it was not because I didn’t want to participate , but rather because (reading thru the rules) I realized it was a challenge you had to finish immediately once started, and I knew I had to choose a time when I could do that…so.
 I was good and didn’t cheat (per the rules) even though it was verrryyy difficult not to do so (sort of like not peeking at Christmas presents when they’re right there for the peeking) and waited until I had the time to actually do the challenge to finish reading through to the end.
 By the way, thanks Mark for that little ethics test…thought I was done with that sort of thing when I

 failed finished Weight Watchers and somehow managed to get through the aforementioned Christmas season with the tape still intact on the presents…